hrushikeshrv/ocw/6.004/lec2.md

 1. It has to have one or more digital inputs
 2. It has to have one or more digital outputs
 3. It has to have a functional specification that details the value of each output for every possible combination of valid inputs
-4. It has to have a timing specification consisting at minimum of a propagation delay ($t_pd$), which is the maximum amount of time the device needs to produce a valid output on receiving valid inputs
+4. It has to have a timing specification consisting at minimum of a propagation delay ($t_{pd}$), which is the maximum amount of time the device needs to produce a valid output on receiving valid inputs

 These criteria are called the static discipline.
 Moreover, a combinational device consisting of many devices also has to satisfy the following: